-The functional currency is the currency that best reflects the economic environment in which the Company operates and conducts its transactions.
+The functional currency is the currency that best reflects the economic environment in which the Company and its Subsidiary operate and conduct their transactions.
 Most of the Company costs are incurred in U.S. dollars.
-In addition, the Company financing activities are incurred in U.S. dollars.
+In addition, the Company's financing activities are incurred in U.S. dollars.
 The Company's management believes that the functional currency of the Company is the U.S. dollar.